infinity-arc/support-docs/Docs/First-time-login-to-web-mail.md

-# Login to webmail
+# Introduction to webmail

 Webmail lets you check your email from any web browser.

+The webmail portal lets you do the following:

+* Check your inbox.
+* Send emails.
+* Add and delete contacts.
+* Change webmail theme.
+* Change the way mail is displayed, including:
+    * Changing your mailbox view.
+    * Changing the way you compose messages.
+    * Changing Special folders, such as Spam, Deleted etc.
+    * Change your contacts Default address book etc.

+## Logging in to your webmail for the first time

 Your webmail site is:

 [box.infinityarc.net/mail](https://box.infinityarc.net/mail).

+###Please note:

 Your **username** is your **whole email address**.

+Your default **password** is **Welcome@1**.

 ![image.png](/.attachments/image-3109f6cc-0035-4be4-8b1b-d50ff1747106.png)